-Computers often get too hot because of the loads placed on the processor.
-This is especially true with laptops and the ability to control the speed of the fan in your computer will help to reduce the amount of overheating that is occurring.
+Computers often get too hot because they put a load on the processor.
+This is especially true for laptops.
+Being able to control the speed of the fan in your computer will help reduce overheating.

-For a lot of Windows users, Speedfan is the number one application for controlling fan speed.
-Speedfan will not just interpret fan speeds but it will measure temperature and voltages as well.
-You can use Speedfan to change the speed of your computer fan if things start to get hot inside.
+For many Windows users, Speedfan is the most important application for controlling fan speed.
+Speedfan not only evaluates fan speeds, but also measures temperature and voltages.
+You can use Speedfan to change the speed of your computer fan when it gets too hot inside.

-It is possible to use Speedfan to speed up your fan or slow it down.
-Sometimes a computer may not be running too hot but the fan is making too much noise as it whirrs around at speed.
-In most cases, you will want to use the application to speed up your fan because your laptop is in danger of overheating.
+With Speedfan you can increase or slow down the speed of your fan.
+Sometimes a computer doesn’t run too hot, but the fan makes too much noise when it’s whirling around at high speed.
+In most cases, you’ll want to use the application to speed up the fan because your laptop is in danger of overheating.

-Although Speedfan is very popular among Windows computer users it is not the only game in town.
-The interface with Speedfan is not the easiest to understand and use and you will be delighted to know that there are some good Speedfan alternatives available.
+Although Speedfan is popular among Windows users, it’s not the only program in town.
+Speedfan’s interface isn’t the easiest to understand and use, and you’ll be glad to know that there are some good Speedfan alternatives out there.

 7 Best Speedfan Alternatives